rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 2. **Run the CLI Audit:** Execute `psat https://example.com` followed by the URL you want to analyze.
 3. **Help Command:** Use the `psat --help` command to view all available options.

-The PSAT CLI is now installed and ready to use. you can learn more about CLI options from node module reade, The CLI will generate a report and serve it in `/out/` directory.
+The PSAT CLI is now installed, and it's ready to use.
+You can learn more about CLI options from the node module README.
+The CLI will generate a report and store it in the `/out/` directory by default.

 #### Clone and Build Locally